 - Out-of-State Insurance Coverage: Per the NYS DMV, out-of-state car insurance is not valid in New York.
 Accordingly, if you move to another state but keep your car registered in the state of New York you cannot purchase insurance in your new state and hope that it will cover your New York vehicle.
 If it is registered in New York, it needs New York insurance.
 If you purchase out-of-state insurance to replace your current insurance, it will be classified as a lapse in insurance, which can result in the NYSDMV suspending your registration and, potentially, your license.
 If you move out-of-state and register your vehicle there you should immediately surrender your New York license plates by mailing them directly to the NYS DMV.

-- Insurance Premium: This is one of the foundational terms used when discussing car accidents; basically an insurance premium is how much you will pay periodically for your coverage.
+- Insurance Premium: This is one of the foundational terms used when discussing car accidents; an insurance premium is how much you will pay periodically for your coverage.
 Payments can be made monthly, bi-annually, or they can be broken down another way.
-How much you pay will be determined by a number of different factors, such as the scope of your coverage, your driving history, the make and model of your vehicle, and the cost of your deductible.
+How much you pay will be determined by several different factors, such as the scope of your coverage, your driving history, the make and model of your vehicle, and the cost of your deductible.

 - Supplemental Spousal Liability: In you are at-fault for an accident injured your spouse who was riding in the vehicle as a passenger, it is very unlikely that your spouse will be covered under the terms of your insurance plan.
-For this reason, you may choose to purchase supplemental spousal liability, which would help to cover your spouse in the event that he or she is caused to suffer.
+For this reason, you may choose to purchase supplemental spousal liability, which would help to cover your spouse if he or she is caused to suffer.

 Car Insurance Coverage Requirements In New York

 In New York, if you have a vehicle registered then you must have liability insurance.
-Beyond that, there are certain minimums which must be met.
+Beyond that, certain minimums must be met.
 The minimum insurance coverage allowed is the following: